nye-duo/Duo-DSpace/README.md

 ###BagIt

-This library depends on the related BagIt library, which must be installed as per the instructions here:
+This library depends on the related BagIt library, which must be downloaded and compiled as per the instructions here:

 [https://github.com/nye-duo/BagItLibrary](https://github.com/nye-duo/BagItLibrary)

+To use this in the build you should, once you have successfully compiled the library, install it into your local maven repository

+    mvn install

 ###DSpace